Mitsubishi Keyless Entry Remote Key Fob Battery Replacement

 Procedure

-- Use a plastic opening pry tool or flathead screwdriver to pry between the seams of the key fob.
-Using a screwdriver, use a plastic tool rather than a metal one to avoid scratching the plastic.
+- A flathead screwdriver is essential for prying open between the key fob’s seams.
+To avoid scratching the key fob housing, use a screwdriver made of plastic rather than metal.
 Pry apart the key fob by twisting the small seam.
-Workaround the seams until the key fob separates.
+Work around the seams until the key fob separates.

 - Once the fob is apart, the battery is exposed.
 Pry up on the end of the battery that is not held down by the two plastic tabs.
 Then, pull the battery out.

-- Make sure the metal contacts where the battery touches have plenty of spring and are not worn flat due to use.
-Pull the metal tab carefully to bring it forward so it makes better contact with the battery.
+- Ensure the metal contacts where the battery touches have plenty of spring and are not worn flat due to use.
+Pull the metal tab carefully to bring it forward to make better contact with the battery.

-- Replace the back casing of the key fob in place.
+- Reinstall back the casing of the key fob in place.
 Ensure the rubber seal is still in its correct place and not damaged.
 This rubber seal helps prevent water or moisture from entering the intricate electrical circuit board inside the key.
-Press the casing back into place and work around the entire key until it is completely snapped in place and back together.
+Press the casing back into place and work around the entire key until it is completely snapped and back together.

-- Test to make sure the key fob is now working, you are done!
+- Test to ensure the key fob is working, and then you are done!

 Vehicle Applications